General Local Elections Participants

 Local Chief Election Officer

-Municipal councils and regional district boards appoint a local Chief Election Officer to administer local elections.
+Municipal councils and regional district boards appoint a local Chief Election Officer to administer general local elections and by-elections.
 The local Chief Election Officer must conduct the election in accordance with the Local Government Act, the Local Elections Campaign Financing Act, the Vancouver Charter (in the City of Vancouver); the Community Charter, the School Act, the Offence Act and the relevant local government election bylaw.

 Elections BC administers, investigates and enforces the campaign financing disclosure requirements including expense limits, campaign contribution limits and election advertising rules under the Local Elections Campaign Financing Act.